 Bassett said that she felt honored to be included in Homza's research and benefit from her international connections.

-"I think it's a perfect example of William and Mary's ideal professor-student relationship, where the professor not only teaches factual information, but also becomes a close mentor," she said.
+"I think it's a perfect example of William & Mary's ideal professor-student relationship, where the professor not only teaches factual information, but also becomes a close mentor," she said.